 - If you connect to us using our web applications, the connection is encrypted and authenticated using TLS 1.2

 - If you use an SFTP automation to transfer files to Esendex, it is secured via SSH

-- If you connect to us using one of our APIs - the security of the connection will be dependant on your integration, we strongly recommend that you use HTTPS in your integration to us, rather than HTTP.
+- If you connect to us using one of our APIs – the security of the connection will be dependent on your integration, we strongly recommend that you use HTTPS in your integration to us, rather than HTTP.

 Backup, Disaster Recovery and Business Continuity

 We schedule and conduct regular backups to ensure that all data is stored safely, securely and remains available for the purpose of restoration in a disaster recovery situation.

 - Full system backups of servers and databases are taken daily